Construction Defect Attorneys in Colorado

 We Have Solid Construction Defect Experience

-Construction defect laws can be very complex and generally involve several different parties.
-Our Longmont construction attorneys at Jorgensen, Brownell & Pepin, P.C. have substantial experience both prosecuting for and defending clients against claims for construction and housing defects.
+Construction laws can be very complex and generally involve several different parties.
+Our Colorado construction defect attorneys at Jorgensen, Brownell & Pepin, P.C. have substantial experience both prosecuting for and defending clients against claims for construction and housing defects.
 Usually the matter will involve compliance with the mandatory procedures of the CDARA, Construction Defect Action Reform Act, various Statutes of Limitations, and possibly the Colorado Trust Fund Statute.
 Often the matter will involve actions against insurers in one capacity or another.

 Poor Contractor Performance